-There are no exemptions in the Sales Tax Law for the purchasing or leasing of equipment used to clean up toxic wastes.
-Therefore, if Petitioner's client uses equipment such as booms, vacuum cleaners, and earth moving equipment in providing its services, it would be required to pay sales tax on the purchase or rental of such equipment.
+There are no exemptions in the sales tax law for the purchase or lease of equipment used to clean up toxic wastes.
+Therefore, if Petitioner uses equipment such as booms, vacuum cleaners, and earth moving equipment in providing its services, it would be required to pay sales tax on the purchase or rental of such equipment.
+Morton L. Coren, P.C., Adv Op Comm T&F, October 5, 1993, TSB-A-93(54)S.

-Petitioner's client is not considered to be reselling drums, absorbents or packaging material to its customers, but is considered to be the ultimate consumer of such items and thus the purchase of such items are subject to sales tax.
-(See: Marine Pollution Control TSB-A-91(45)S.) However, in those instances where petitioner's client's customers retain ownership and legal responsibility for the toxic waste, the drums, absorbents, and packaging would be considered to be actually transferred to such customer and as such may be purchased for resale by Petitioner's client.
-(See: Chem-Nuclear Systems, Inc. TSB-D-89(2)S.) The items used by Petitioners client such as protective gear and disposable uniforms are not transferred along with the service and are thus subject to sales tax whether or not Petitioner's client's customers retain ownership of the waste product.
+Petitioner is not considered to be reselling drums, absorbents or packaging material to its customers, but is considered to be the ultimate consumer of such items and thus the purchase of such items are subject to sales tax.
+(See: Marine Pollution Control, Adv Op Comm T&F, June 13, 1991, TSB-A-91(45)S).
+However, in those instances where Petitioner's customers retain ownership and legal responsibility for the toxic waste, the drums, absorbents, and packaging would be considered to be actually transferred to such customer and as such may be purchased for resale by Petitioner in accordance with Section 1101(b)(4)(i) of the Tax Law.
+(See: Chem-Nuclear Systems, Inc., TSB-D-89(2)S).
+The items used by Petitioner such as protection gear and disposable uniforms are not transferred along with the service and are thus subject to sales tax whether or not Petitioner's customers retain ownership of the waste product.
+Morton L. Coren, P.C., supra.